AmingAndrei/violence.website/content/database/materials/blackstone.md

 .../[[index]]/[[materials]]/blackstone.md

-**Blackstone** is an anomalous, exotic material native to Blackspace, recognized for its distinct **black coloration with golden undertones** and its near-total **immunity to damage**.
+**Blackstone** is an anomalous, exotic material native to BLACKSPACE, recognized for its distinct **black coloration with golden undertones** and its near-total **immunity to damage**.
 Its physical properties resemble polished marble, though its molecular structure and anomalous characteristics distinguish it from any known Realspace material.

 **Composition and Distribution**

-Blackstone constitutes approximately **80–90%** of all matter within Blackspace, forming the foundational structure of its terrain, including landmasses, geological formations, and various environmental constructs.
+Blackstone constitutes approximately **80–90%** of all matter within BLACKSPACE, forming the foundational structure of its terrain, including landmasses, geological formations, and various environmental constructs.
 The remaining 10–20% comprises **Blackstone-based derivatives**, such as minerals, crystalline forms, and other exotic substances, many of which retain partial properties of the parent material.

 **Anomalous Properties**